 - If you have no months of service or points before October 1, 1991, you cannot subtract any federal pension.

 - If your service or points occurred both before and after October 1, 1991, subtract a percentage of the taxable federal pension income you reported on your federal return.
 To determine your percentage, divide the months of service or points before October 1, 1991, by the total months of service or points earned.
 Round to three places (example: .4576 = 45.8 percent).
 Once you've determined the percentage, it will remain the same each year.
-Write the percentage on line 17a of Oregon Form-40.
-If you have two federal pensions, write the second percentage on line 17b, and enter your total subtraction amount on line 17.
+Enter the percentage on the first line.
+If you have two federal pensions, enter the second percentage on the second line, and enter your total subtraction amount on the third line.
 Figure the percentage for each pension separately.

 Federal pension subtraction formula: